As an Amazon Associate I earn from qualifying purchases.

 Fawns also bleat when they are very hungry or if they need their mother’s attention, and does will always go where the sound came from.
 Some hunters have tried using a doe bleat that sounded like a fawn, and they went home happy.

 In totality, you must use doe bleats during the right season, and at the right time.
 I personally recommend Primos Hunting Calls because the family pack has three different kinds of bleats which you can actually use for hunting: the original can for mating signal, the little can that makes a high pitch sound for alarm and distress, and nursing, and the great big can that makes longer and louder beats.
-You can find this family pack by clicking this LINK that will take you to amazon.com.
-Don't call out a doe if they haven't mated yet or if they don't even have a fawn in the first place.
+You can find this family pack by clicking HERE.
+Don’t call out a doe if they haven’t mated yet or if they don’t even have a fawn in the first place.
 Do you understand that?
 If not, here is just a simple reminder: You need to know what signal you must use, because only then can you succeed in calling and hunting whitetails.

 I hope this article helped you to know when to use a doe bleat.
 If you have questions, please feel free to leave a comment below.